- Participation in all course sessions

 The course includes several poster sessions in which participants will explain their research projects.
 Each participant will be provided with an A0 poster board to display the poster.

-The poster board surface area is approx. 90 cm wide and 120 cm high.
+The poster board surface area is approx. 90 cm (about 2.95 ft) wide and 120 cm (about 3.94 ft) high.
 This is a portrait/vertical format.
 Materials should be printed on thin poster paper or cardboard, anything heavier will not stay in position.
 You will be provided with velcro tabs and pins to adhere your poster to the board.
-All participants will present their poster.
+All participants need to present their poster.

 Child care grant